ipsamitt/hobgoblins/index.md

     0.8007662835249042

 The accuracy of the testing set for our first model was 81.9923% and the accuracy of the second model of the testing set was 80.00766%.
 Since the percentages of these accuracies are so close, we will perform a hypothesis test to see if there is any difference between the two models' accuracy based on this testing set.
 Our null hypothesis is that there is no difference between the two models and our alternate hypothesis is that the first model which uses humidity as the variable for making classification decisions performs better than the model that uses visibility.
-We will perform a difference of means t-test with an alpha level.
+We will perform a difference of means t-test with an alpha level of 0.05.

 ```python